sri-ni/sri-ni/README.md

 The above is ongoing, as I continue to influence and evangelise individuals, teams and communities.

 > ### My SuperPower? 🦸🏽‍
-> ### A trackrecord of turning Setbacks and Challenges, into Growth Opportunities & Big Wins.
+> ### Track record of turning Setbacks and Challenges, into Growth Opportunities & Big Wins.

 ---